arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | SWCLK   | SWD Clock     |
 | PF2     | NRST          |

-This header can be used to actuate the buzzer from an external 3.3 V source, to use the dedicated I2C IC other purposes, or to reprogram the chip its SWD interface.
+This header can be used to actuate the buzzer from an external 3.3 V source, to use the dedicated I2C IC for other purposes, or to reprogram the chip its SWD interface.
 These provide a place to mount header pins if desired.

 #### Mechanical Information